Bilateralism with incompatible proofs and refutations: Normalisation and the subformula principle

-Since $\phi \land \psi$ is a subformula neither of the premises nor of the conclusion of this deduction we would have to define reductions which are particular to the bilateralist setting in order to obtain the subformula property.
-Such reductions have to show either that every deduction can be reduced to one in which no premises of applications of $PR (+)$ and $PR (-)$ are conclusions of an introduction rule or (the option we choose) that all such premises can be made atomic.
+Our normalisation proof adapts Prawitz's strategy for intuitionistic logic~\cite{prawitz1965} to the bilateralist setting.
+Some modifications are required, however, since the $PR$ rule introduces new complications that may threaten the subformula property.
+To illustrate this, consider the following deduction: Since $\phi \land \psi$ is a subformula of neither the premises nor the conclusion of this deduction, establishing the subformula property requires reductions specific to the bilateralist setting.
+Such reductions must show either that every deduction can be transformed into one in which no premise of a $PR$ application is the conclusion of an introduction rule, or--following the approach we adopt--that all such premises can be reduced to atomic form.

-The main difference in our normalisation proof is that we first apply reductions so as to make the premises and conclusions of any application of $\bot (+)$, $\top (-)$, $PR (+)$ and $PR (-)$ atomic in order to obtain deductions in what we call pre-normal form, only then reducing the deductions to normal form.
+The main difference in our normalisation proof is that we first apply reductions so as to make the premises and conclusions of any application of $\bot (+)$, $\top (-)$, $PR$ {\em atomic} in order to obtain deductions in what we call atomic normal form, then reducing the deductions to normal form and simplifying them further.